-The Corporation's financial instruments recognized on the statement of financial position consist of cash, portfolio investments, accounts receivable, accrued interest receivable, loans receivable, accounts payable and accrued liabilities, accrued interest payable and debenture debt.
+The Corporation's financial instruments recognized on the statement of financial position consist of cash, accounts receivable, and accounts payable and accrued liabilities.
 The Corporation generally recognizes a financial instrument when it enters into a contract which creates a financial asset or financial liability.
 Financial assets and financial liabilities are initially measured at cost, which is the fair value at the time of acquisition.

-The Corporation subsequently measures all of its financial assets and financial liabilities at cost or amortized cost.
-Financial assets measured at cost include cash, accounts receivable, accrued interest receivable, and loans receivable.
-Portfolio investments are measured at amortized cost as disclosed in note 3.
-Financial liabilities measured at cost include accounts payable and accrued liabilities and accrued interest payable.
-Debenture debt is measured at amortized cost as disclosed in note 5.
+The Corporation subsequently measures all of its financial assets and financial liabilities at cost.
+Financial assets measured at cost include cash and accounts receivable.
+Financial liabilities measured at cost include accounts payable and accrued liabilities.